rachtorres/torrespolisite/content/home/experience.md

   company_url = ""
   location = "University of Iowa" date_start = "2019-06-24"
-  date_end = "2019-08-01"
+  date_end = "2020-07-01"
   description = """Adapted preexisiting course into one that could be implemented via the Distance and Online Learning Center.

-  Responsibilities included:

-  * Organized and recorded podcast for students
+Organized, edited, and recorded an asyncronous podcast for students."""
-  * Created Course Materials
-  * Grading
-  """

 [[experience]]
   title = "Immigration Politics (POLI:3104 / LATS:3104 / LAS:3104)"